akrzemi1/OptionalOwner/README.md

 ```

 ## Requirements
 This is a single-header, header-only library.
 It requires the C++ compiler taht supports rvalue references, move semantics, `std::move` and `std::unique_ptr`.
+It requires some more C++11 stuff by default but these other things can be disabled by definin macro `AK_TOOLBOX_NO_ARVANCED_CXX11`.
 A C++11 compiler meets the requirements, but even some pre-C++11 compilers are sufficient.

 ## Overview

 Class template `optional_owner` has no default constructor.
 You initialize it by either providing a reference or a `std::unique_ptr`.
 In the former case the `optional_owner` doesn't own the resource: it is just like a raw pointer or a reference.
 In the latter case, it does own the pointer, and will call the appropriate deleter when its life-time ends.

-You get to the pointed-to object by calling member function `get()`.
-Unlike for (smart or not) pointers, it propagates `const`-ness to the pointed-to object.
+You get to the pointed-to object by pointer-like interface: contextual conversion to bool and poerators `->~ and `*`.

 `optional_owner` in moveable.
 The moved-from `optional_owner` can be only destroyed or move-assigned to.